up-tech/code_architecture/LSTM_RL/Code_Structure.md

-## Network structure of GA3C-CADRL
+## Network structure of LSTM-CADRL

 ### Overview